-Admitted applicants will continue to use the WesCheck Portal for access to financial aid information until notified by the Financial Aid Office of their access to the SIMON portal (in June).
+Admitted applicants will use the WesCheck Portal for access to financial aid information until notified by the Financial Aid Office of their access to the SIMON portal (in June).
 The portal will indicate the status of your financial aid documents.
-Should you be admitted to Wesleyan, your financial aid award letter (and any future revisions) will be available on WesCheck.
-You will be notified via email upon their availability.
-You can access Wes Check at https://admission.wesleyan.edu/wescheck.
+Should you be admitted to Wesleyan, your financial aid award offer (and any future revisions) will be available for review through WesCheck.

-During the summer, you will be introduced to SIMON, Wesleyan's online web-based service.
-SIMON will replace the WesCheck Portal for all of your financial aid matters throughout your time at Wesleyan.
+During the summer, you will be introduced to SIMON, Wesleyan's online financial aid system.
+SIMON will replace the WesCheck Portal for all your financial aid matters throughout your time at Wesleyan.